wx202/PTERP/README.md

 # PTERP
-PTE (proportion of treatment explained) and RP (relative power) estimates for optimally-transformed surrogate
+PTE (proportion of treatment explained) and RP (relative power) estimates to evaluate the surrogacy of a surrogate for the primary outcome

 install.packages("PTERP")